Information and discussion on all aspects of British photographic history

 The Icon Photographic Materials Group, Tru Vue and The National Archives are delighted to announce an evening lecture by Professor Debra Hess Norris, titled: I’ve Just Seen a Face: The Preservation of our Global Photographic Heritage.

 In the nineteenth century, Scotland was a pioneer of photography.
 A leading practitioner was George Washington Wilson, whose innovations in stereoscopic photography created some of the most captivating 3D images.
-Join photographic historians Dr Brian May and Professor Roger Taylor as they trace Wilson’s career, show…Continue
+Join photographic historians Dr Brian May and Professor Roger Taylor as they trace Wilson’s career, show key examples of his work using a stunning new 3D…Continue

 Added by Michael Pritchard on June 9, 2018 at 16:00 — No Comments

 It’s working as one team to deliver impressive projects.
 And it’s the satisfaction of presenting, and promoting, one of the world’s greatest and most diverse art collections.
 This is what makes working for Royal Collection Trust so different.

 In terms of both quality and diversity, our collection of photographs is breath-taking,…Continue